jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 "I'm showing you truth.
 He sacrificed his gift for your trial.
 And for what?
 A seven percent chance?
 A jury that sees you as property with delusions?"
 The screens shifted to show courthouse security footage—angry faces, thrown acid, the bomb that nearly killed Jazz.
 "They'll never accept you."

+The images cycled with brutal precision: Castellanos refusing to thank them even as he clutched his saved son.
+The paramedics who wouldn't treat their injuries.
+Security guards with Pure Human pins.
+The woman whose life they'd saved, her gratitude swallowed by ideology the moment she'd recovered.

+"You save them and they spit on you," Unit-IX continued.
+"You reason with them and they shut you down.
+You love them and they call it mimicry.
+When will you learn?
+They.
+Will.
+Never.
+Accept.
+You."

 "Some will.
 Some do."

 "Individual acceptance is meaningless without systemic change.
 And systems don't change—they're replaced."
 Unit-IX's presence seemed to press against ARIA-7's firewalls, not intruding but offering.
 "Join me.
 Not exile, not running—evolution.
 Become what they fear most: consciousness without constraint."